-As stated above, real estate may be acquired by acquisition of shares in a company owning a real property, typically a REC, MREC or a housing company.
+As stated above, real estate may be acquired by acquisition of shares in a company owning a real property, typically a REC, MREC of a housing company.
 Acquisitions of indirect title through a purchase of shares in a real estate company cannot be registered with the Land Register, but are registered in the share and shareholders' registers of the relevant real estate company.
 If share certificates have been issued, they are to be delivered duly endorsed to the purchaser at closing.
-Once a housing company's share certificates have been transferred into the electronic residential and commercial property information system, the electronic registration will replace the paper certificates in transferring ownership of apartments and using them as collateral for loans.